Missouri Great Clips sites close after virus-related threats

 About 27,000 Missourians applied for unemployment benefits last week, according to data released Thursday.
 Nationally, about 2.1 million Americans applied for benefits, a sign that companies are still slashing jobs, even as more businesses reopen and rehire some laid-off employees.

-Also Thursday, Mayor Quinton Lucas announced updated guidelines that relax rules for businesses, the Kansas City Star reported.
+Mayor Quinton Lucas announced updated guidelines that relax rules for businesses, the Kansas City Star reported.
 The new guidance begins Sunday and expires July 5.

 Lucas said during a news conference that his order means any Kansas City business can reopen unless barred by state guidelines.
 He said there is no limit on the size of outdoor gatherings, but indoor gatherings must not exceed 50% of a building’s capacity.